Media Advisory vs Press Release: Everything You Need To Know

-Have you ever wondered what’s the difference between a media advisory and a press release?
-We spend a lot of time on blogs discussing tips for writing better press releases, but I think it’s equally important that we take a step back and remind ourselves what the true purpose of a media advisory and press release is.
+We spend a lot of time on blogs discussing tips for writing better press releases, but I think it’s equally important that we take a step back and remind ourselves about public relations essentials like what is media advisory and press release.

 In this blog post today, I am going to dive into giving you a side by side comparison of media advisory vs press release.
 For PR novices, I hope this will be a good platform for you to learn the key factors that differentiate these two handy PR tools and how you may implement them in the future.

-Media Advisory vs Press Release: Understanding the Basics
+Media Advisory and Press Release: Understanding the Definitions

-The first thing we should go through is what Media Advisory and Press Release actually are.
-It’s going to be a bit difficult without you first knowing how to differentiate between Media Advisory vs Press Release and having a general understanding of both.
+It’s going to be a bit difficult without you first knowing how to differentiate between Media Advisory and Press Release and having a general understanding of both.

 It is sent at least 5 days prior to the event and must be newsworthy!
 Be sure to catch their attention.